 Figure 9: Tracking budget in the Interactive Gantt

 As your team updates status on tasks and log hours or expenses, Celoxis automatically and instantly calculates the Projected Cost for each task.
-This allows the “early warning” mechanisms such as Budget Status RAG indicators to warn you beforehand if your costs are going to exceed the budget (or estimates).
+This allows the “early warning” mechanisms such as Budget Health RAG indicators to warn you beforehand if your costs are going to exceed the budget (or estimates).
 For example, if a task is 50% completed, and has already incurred the cost of $100, then the projected cost of the task is $200.